All Episodes

 It's the same.

-It's got nothing to do with you if you're a white guy and you're in a state.
+When you really understand how this works, it's got nothing to do with you if you're a white guy and you're in a state.

-It just has Absolutely nothing to do with you.
+It just has absolutely nothing to do with you.

 And it's even more serious than that.